iKarTehFox/web-clock/README.md

  - Enter an OpenWeatherMap API key
  - Manually set coordinates or use GPS
  - Choose between Imperial and Metric units
+### Countdown/Stopwatch
+ - Start, pause, and reset a countdown or stopwatch
+ - Manually enter any time for the countdown
 ### Display Options
  - Toggle Dark Mode for the menu and weather widget
  - Toggle displaying of the menu button